 Unpublished dissertation or thesis format:

-- Indicate doctoral dissertation or master’s thesis in parenthesis after the title.
+- Indicate that it is a doctoral dissertation or master’s thesis in parenthesis after the title.

-- Provide accession or order number listed in the database in parentheses.
+- Provide the accession or order number listed in the database in parentheses.

 Using a variety of sources makes the research process more interesting.
 Rather than just looking for easy online sources, finding primary sources in doctoral and master’s theses shows off your research skills.
-Using and reading abstracts of these sources helps you search for relevant sources quickly.
+Go further and read abstracts of these sources to search for relevant sources quickly.